Nuestra Señora de los Remedios Parish

-Nuestra Señora de los Remedios is a Catholic parish situated in Solar, Olutanga Island, Zamboanga Sibugay, Mindanao, Philippines.
-It is bordered in the northwest by the municipality of Payao, northeast by the municipality of Alicia, south by Demaquillas Bay, and west by Sibugay Bay.
-It has 32 chapels.
-Some of these are located in Muslim dominated areas.
+Nuestra Señora de los Remedios Parish is a Roman Catholic parish church situated in Solar, Olutanga Island, Zamboanga Sibugay, Mindanao, Philippines.
+The parish has 32 chapels; some of these are located in Muslim dominated areas.

 Nuestra Señora de los Remedios Parish began as a Jesuit mission in 1950 when Fr.
 Raimundo Argarate, SJ, came to the island and established basic ecclesiastical communities.
 The statue of the patroness of the parish was donated by the Miranda family.